This article is inspired by one of the questions I hear frequently regarding

 - Things that cannot easily be replaced

-If you do not remove or cannot remove the items to a safe location, you can at least:
+If you do not remove or cannot remove the items to a safe location, you

 - Inventory your valuables and create a list,